Mobile users:

 car's owner's manual.

-Fuel filters may also need to be replaced during a
+Fuel filters may also need to be replaced during a tune-up.

-Like your air filter, the fuel filter keeps dirt and
+Like your air filter, the fuel filter keeps dirt and contaminants that

-may be in your fuel system from reaching sensitive
+may be in your fuel system from reaching sensitive components

-like fuel injectors, where they could affect engine
+like fuel injectors, where they could affect engine performance.

-Check your owner's manual or ask your mechanic for
+Check your owner's manual or ask yo

-on when the fuel filter should be replaced.
+the fuel filter should be replaced.

-If your drive belt (serpentine belt) hasn't been changed
+If your drive belt (serpentine belt) hasn't been changed in a

 while, it may be recommended to be replaced during